1. Introduction to the collaborative professional learning bursary

 Forming professional learning communities: Collaborate with other schools to form professional learning communities around shared educational interests.

-Hosting workshops/events: Bring teachers together from different schools to share best practices and learn from each other (e.g., a shared learning day).
+Hosting workshops/events: Bring teachers together from different schools to share best practices and learn from each other (for example, a shared learning day).

 Inviting speakers: Arrange for a speaker to deliver an information session or workshop to teachers.

-Joint professional development events/programmes: Collaborate with other schools to organise a professional development event or programme on topics relevant to the schools e.g. universal design for learning, technology in education, or restorative practice.
+Joint professional development events/programmes: Collaborate with other schools to organise a professional development event or programme on topics relevant to the schools, for example, universal design for learning, technology in education, building leadership capacity, restorative practice, reflective practice, building relationships and working with parents, or action research on a chosen topic.

 Organising a lesson study: Partner with other schools to conduct a lesson study, where teachers collaboratively plan, observe, and analyse teaching and learning.